Thanks For Approving My Merger!

 “Unlimited” done right

 I’m normally critical of carriers offering “unlimited” plans that cap full-speed data.
 While the word “unlimited” in the names of some of Ting’s plans could be misleading, Ting is transparent about data caps.
-The screenshot below comes from Ting’s Plans page:
+The screenshot below comes from Ting’s plans page:

 Ting "Unlimited" plan characteristics screenshot